belifal/Woo-Instamojo/readme.txt

-**Notice:**: This plugin not updated here anymore.
+**Notice:** This plugin is not updated here anymore.
 For latest changes go to: https://plugins.trac.wordpress.org/browser/woo-instamojo/

 === WooCommerce Instamojo ===